Depreciation is taken on a straight-line basis on the following classes of assets at the annual rates shown.

 - Amounts paid as tax consultancy or advisory fees are disallowed.

-- For leases classified under IFRS 16, amortization of ROU assets and interest on lease liability are disallowed, with an allowance for actual lease rental payments
+- For leases classified under IFRS 16, amortisation of right-of-use (ROU) assets and interest on lease liability are disallowed, with an allowance for actual lease rental payments.

 Net operating losses